-Remember Your Feet.
+The second style tip is, Remember Your Feet.
 If you’re like most of us, picking an outfit for a shoot probably means rummaging through your closet to find tops, bottoms and a few layers to round things out.
 When it comes to shoes, you probably grab the first thing that comes to mind on the way out the door.

 Shoes are probably the most underrated item in a model’s wardrobe.
 They can bring an outfit from day to evening and completely transform the wearer’s style.
 Not to mention that shoes that are the same color as your bottoms (nude if you’re showing a lot of leg), give the illusion of having longer legs.

 Shoes may not be the most exciting part of your outfit, but you should consider bringing a second pair to your shoots.
 They will add variety and could make you look taller.
 (Who doesn’t want that?)

 The third style tip is, Accessorize with Intention.
 What’s the difference between basic clothes and a memorable outfit?
 Accessories.
 One photographer put it best: “Adding a few accessories, like a necklace or earrings, makes your viewers’ eyes linger.
 A pretty face is important, but you need to add something extra to make them appreciate it.”
 Accessories bring an outfit together and add visual interest that helps you (or your subject) stand out.